How Does Melatonin Affect Sleep?

 If you think back to a time before electricity, this worked perfectly.
 We were up at daylight to hunt, farm, and gather.
 All of the days’ activities were done during daylight hours and then night time was dedicated to sleeping.

-Fast forward to today, and most of society is living opposite of their biological clocks and it is wreaking havoc on their bodies.
-We wake up and head off to spend most of the day inside a building under dim lighting compared to the sun.
-We then come home and turn on bright lights compared to what is outside when it is dark.
-This action tells the body it is still daytime.
+Fast forward to today, and most of us are living disconnected from our biological clocks and this is wreaking havoc on our bodies.
+We wake up and head off to spend most of the day inside a building under dim lighting, compared to the sun.
+We then come home and turn on bright lights, compared to what’s outside when it’s dark.
+This action tells the body it’s still daytime.
 This is why a number of people are having a hard time falling asleep.
-They are sending mixed signals to their brain.”
+They are sending mixed signals to their brain.

-As sleep is naturally regulated by day and night, it stands to reason that with artificial light some of us find it difficult to sleep.
+As sleep is naturally regulated by day and night, it stands to reason that artificial light causes some of us to find it difficult to sleep.
 Blue light found in energy-efficient lighting and screens seems, in particular, to be disruptive.
-But it’s not all about light, there other areas that can also affect how well you sleep.
-If you want to sleep better naturally try the following:
+But it’s not all about light; there are other areas that can also affect how well you sleep.
+If you want to sleep better naturally, try the following:

 1. Reduce blue light exposure in the evening

 3. Reduce your caffeine intake later in the day